Dkowald/kwld.GitPackage/doc/GitGet.md

 Alternately used as the action.
 Defaults to current directory (./).

-## .gitpackage format
+## .gitget format

-The gitpackage status file is a set of key-value pairs delimited by '/r/n' Each line is of the form 'key=value'
+The .gitget status file is a set of key-value pairs delimited by '/r/n' Each line is of the form 'key=value'

 |key|value|